yoovtest/joaapidemo/readme.md

 # Basic Example of Connection to JOA API with PHP

-It makes use of "thephppleague / oauth2-client" under Laravel framework.
+It makes use of "thephppleague/oauth2-client" under Laravel framework.

 1. Laravel 5.5
-2. thephphpleague / oauth2-client
+2. thephphpleague/oauth2-client

+When you install this project, the above two items have been included.

 * It is assumed you are familiar with the following technology:
 ```